 If you’re wondering how does phishing work, you might be surprised by how simple the practice actually is.
 This isn’t a form of hacking which relies on cutting edge coding skills or specialist equipment.
 In fact, a successful phishing email resembles a magic trick more than a sophisticated hack.

 All types of phishing have key similarities.
 Most importantly, phishing email examples will be persuasive.
-Their central aim is to convince the recipient that the sender is a legitimate individual or organization and that their words should be taken seriously.
+Their primary aim is to convince the recipient that:

-That’s why you’ll often receive phishing emails from respected companies like Amazon or the Inland Revenue department.
+That’s why you’ll often receive phishing emails seemingly coming from respected companies like Amazon or the Inland Revenue Department.
 People are more likely to open emails from organizations they trust or respect.

 When you bring all of these elements together, it’s easy to see why people need to know what is a phishing email.
 These attackers tend to be very effective at targeting people who aren’t security-conscious, and they prey on vulnerable internet users.